 - You will need to have heart function tests while taking this drug.
 Talk with the doctor.

 - This drug may lower the ability of your bone marrow to make blood cells that your body needs.
 This can lead to needing a blood transfusion and very bad and sometimes deadly bleeding problems or infections.
 Tell your doctor right away if you have signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if you feel very tired or weak.

-- The risk of a very bad bone marrow problem and second cancer (type of leukemia) may be raised after treatment with this drug.
-Talk with the doctor.
+- The risk of a certain bone marrow problem and second cancer (type of leukemia) may be raised after treatment with this drug.
+If you have questions, talk with the doctor.

 - This drug may cause tissue damage if the drug leaks from the vein.
 Tell your nurse if you have any redness, burning, pain, swelling, blisters, skin sores, or leaking of fluid where the drug is going into your body.

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have any of these health problems: Anemia, heart problems, liver disease, a low platelet count, or a low white blood cell count.

 - If you have had a recent heart attack.

 - If you have had daunorubicin, doxorubicin, epirubicin, idarubicin, or mitoxantrone before, talk with your doctor.

 - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like certain drugs that are used for HIV, infections, or seizures.
 There are many drugs that must not be taken with this drug.